Is Oak Good for Carving? (According To Experts!)

 But when comes to handling wood carving, Oakwood is difficult to work with.

-Especially when you’re working with white oak to make cuts and curls to get nice shapes is difficult.
+Especially when you’re working with white oak, making cuts and curls to get nice shapes is difficult.
 This is because of its high hardness.

 If you don’t have enough experience with oak wood, safety gloves, and thumb guard are highly recommended.